-This paper aims to offer more insight into the portfolio selection problem with random risk aversion within the simplest model, in line with \cite{Desmettre2023} and \cite*{liang2025short}.
-Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Complete characterization of all deterministic equilibria.} We relax the assumptions in the existing literature and derive a full characterization of all deterministic equilibrium strategies.
-An important finding is that there may be infinitely many equilibria when the expectation of the random risk aversion is infinite.
+This paper aims to provide deeper insight into the portfolio selection problem with RRA within the simplest modeling framework, in line with \cite{Desmettre2023} and \cite*{liang2025short}.
+Our main contributions are summarized below. \begin{itemize} \item \textbf{Complete characterization of all deterministic equilibria in closed form.} We relax the assumptions in the existing literature and derive, in closed form, all deterministic equilibrium strategies.
+An important finding is that there may be infinitely many equilibria when the expectation of the RRA is infinite.
 The uniqueness of the equilibrium strategy for the continuous-time time-inconsistent control problem is a very challenging problem (see, e.g.， \citet*[Section 7]{hjz2021}).
 This paper sheds light on this issue by demonstrating that equilibrium strategies, even within the class of deterministic strategies, may lack uniqueness.
 Furthermore, we provide a necessary and sufficient condition for the uniqueness of the deterministic equilibrium.

 \item \textbf{Resolution of equilibrium multiplicity via the optimality criterion.} A question then arises: which one should the agent choose from these infinitely many equilibrium strategies?
 We suggest that the agent should maximize the objective functional at the initial time over all available equilibria.
-This leads to the discussion of the so-called \emph{optimal} equilibria.
-To our best knowledge, there is only one existing paper, \cite*{wei2024time}, on optimal equilibria for a time-inconsistent \emph{control} problem, and there are three papers, \citet{hz2019,hz2020mf} and \citet{hw2021}, on optimal equilibria for time-inconsistent \emph{stopping} problems.
-We give a necessary and sufficient condition for the existence of optimal equilibria and observe that the optimal equilibrium, if exists, is unique and is also \emph{uniformly} optimal.
+This leads to a discussion of the so-called \emph{optimal} equilibria.
+To our best knowledge, there is only one existing paper, \cite*{wei2026time}, on optimal equilibria for a time-inconsistent \emph{control} problem, and there are three papers, \citet{hz2019,hz2020mf} and \citet{hw2021}, on optimal equilibria for time-inconsistent \emph{stopping} problems.
+We give a necessary and sufficient condition for the existence of optimal equilibria and observe that the optimal equilibrium, if it exists, is unique and is also \emph{uniformly} optimal.
 Moreover, if the market price of risk remains non-zero near the terminal time, the optimal equilibrium is also \emph{uniformly strictly} optimal.